 Lactose intolerance is the inability to process lactose, the sugar found in milk and milk products.
 To properly digest lactose, you need a sufficient amount of an enzyme called lactase, produced in the lining of your small intestines.
 The lactase breaks down the milk-based sugars into galactose and glucose.
 These forms of sugar then get absorbed into your bloodstream and used for energy.

-Just because you have a lactase deficiency, doesn’t necessarily mean you’ll ever develop lactose intolerance.
+Just because you have a lactase deficiency doesn’t necessarily mean you’ll ever develop lactose intolerance.
 Even people who do have the condition don’t always develop digestive symptoms.
 Lactose intolerance develops over time, and the symptoms become much more noticeable as you age.
 The main symptoms include:

-- Hydrogen breath test
+- Hydrogen breath testing;

-- Lactose intolerance test
+- Lactose intolerance testing.

-In addition to advancing age, other causes of lactose intolerance can include a small intestine injury and some cancer treatments.
-Digestive disorders such as Crohn’s disease, an overgrowth of intestinal bacteria and Celiac disease can lead to lactose intolerance.
+In addition to advancing age, other causes of lactose intolerance can include the minor intestine injury.
+Digestive disorders such as Crohn’s disease, an overgrowth of intestinal bacteria, and Celiac disease can lead to lactose intolerance.
 Your ethnicity also plays a factor.
 Hispanic, Asian, American Indian, and African Americans are more prone to lactose intolerance.